HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/3_Connect_with_c.md

   return 0;
 }
 ```
-What we are doing is subscribing to a differnt topic (/imu iso /foo) and change the callback function so that we can call the public member functions of the IMU class..
+What we are doing is subscribing to a different topic (/imu iso /foo) and change the callback function so that we can call the public member functions of the IMU class..

 compile subscriber.cc and run it (see the first section of this manual).